The Laurier Library offers senior level high school students an opportunity to gain experience with library research at the university level.

 The card is valid for the school year, from September 1 to May 30 (renewable for students returning to high school in the fall).
 Students may borrow a total of 20 books.
 Loan period for books is 14 days.
 Loan period for DVDs and audio CDs is three days.
 Items may be renewed online or in person.

 High school students may visit the Laurier Library and access electronic resources (journals, databases) on site.
 Ask staff at the service desk for directions to the public access workstations on main and 3rd floor.
+A limited collection of electronic resources is available from off campus for all patrons including high school students.

 For further information contact Julie Schnurr, the Library's High School Liaison Co-ordinator at 519-884-0710 x3477.